Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 ![Open Virtual Steering Diagram](/media/OpenVirtualSteering_Overview.png)

 ## 📚 Related Repositories

-- [`OpenVirtualSteering-DiscreteHIDs`](https://github.com/yourname/OpenVirtualSteering-DiscreteHIDs) – Buttons, Joysticks, Rotary Encoder
+- [`BLE-Steering-Server`](https://github.com/Berg0162/BLE-Steering-Server) - Critical Shared Backend (Arduino library)
-- [`OpenVirtualSteering-VoiceControl`](https://github.com/yourname/OpenVirtualSteering-VoiceControl) – Voice input via ML on MEMS microphones
+- [`OpenVirtualSteering-DiscreteHIDs`](https://github.com/Berg0162/OpenVirtualSteering-DiscreteHIDs) – Buttons, Joysticks, Rotary Encoder

----
+- [`OpenVirtualSteering-VoiceControl`](https://github.com/Berg0162/OpenVirtualSteering-VoiceControl) – Voice input via ML on MEMS microphones

 ## 🔧 How it Works
-This firmware implements a **BLE steering controller** using a standardized protocol observed in commercial steering devices.
+This firmware implements a **BLESteeringServer** using a standardized protocol observed in commercial steering devices.
 It configures a BLE server to:
 1. Pair with a BLE client application using a common **steering profile**
 2. Continuously sample motion data from the MPU6050